 Mowing the lawn can be an arduous task.
 Luckily, modern tech companies have noticed the problems that mowing a garden can present and have come up with a nifty solution: the robotic lawnmower.

-It sports a robust build, can tackle any slope up to 35 degrees and packs really big blades that can slice through rough grass with ease.
+It sports a robust build, can tackle any slope up to 36 percent and packs really big blades that can slice through rough grass with ease.
 Want more options?
 Then read on.

 How to choose the best robot lawnmower for you